 Whereas, if you use tiered pricing, it gives you the chance to further establish the value behind your product and encourage people to buy.

-The truth of the matter is that tiered pricing doesn’t work for all business types.
+The truth of the matter is that it doesn’t work for all business types.
 It really depends on what products or services you sell.
-However, with that said, for business models where tiered pricing.

 For customers, one of the benefits of tiered pricing is the increased level of choice they have available.
 For sellers, it allows you to offer additional options that can increase your overall bottom line for your e-commerce business.

 As an e-commerce owner, the greatest asset you can have to your disposable is regular customers.
 When you have a stream of consistent customers (and then consistent revenue) you’re in a much better position to know how healthy your business is and what things you might need to do in the future to improve it.
 Also if you’re considering raising capital from banks or investors, having increased customer lifetime value through repeat purchases is a great way to show the possibilities with your business to those who might be interested in investing in it.